Why make your holiday let pet friendly?

 - Damage – you may want to remove the more fragile items from your home in advance of pet visitors.
 Also, requesting that animals are never left unattended in the home is recommended.

-- Redecorating – you may wish to invest in more hardwearing decoration and furniture to accommodate your new furry visitors.
+- Redecorating – you may wish to invest in more hardwearing decor and furniture to accommodate your new furry visitors.

-If you do decide to welcome pets into your property, you may wish to include some items within the property for the use of their owners; separate food and water bowls; old towels to help clean down muddy paws after walks; some treats or toys in hampers.
+If you do decide to welcome pets into your property, you may wish to include some items within the property; separate food and water bowls; old towels to help clean down muddy paws after walks; some treats or toys in hampers.
 Doggie beds are also a welcome addition.

-On a final note, make sure your market your holiday let appropriately so that people know that you are pet-friendly.
-Include it in your marketing material and advertisements and ensure you are correctly tagged on any websites that your promote yourselves on.
+On a final note, make sure you market your holiday let appropriately so that people know that you are pet-friendly.
+Include it in your marketing material and advertisements and ensure you are correctly tagged on any websites that you promote yourselves on.
 For additional appeal, it is also worth including information relevant to pet owners, for examples, nearby walks or popular parks that are suitable for pets.
+Becoming a pet-friendly property opens you up to a wider section of the market and makes your self-catering holiday home more appealing to families who don't want to leave their furbabies behind.